 Time equals money

 Does your child know how long it takes to earn $50 to buy a video game?
-According to the U.S. Department of Labor, the median annual earnings of executive secretaries and administrative assistants was $40,030 in 2008.
-It would take a person with this salary about two and a half hours to earn the money for the video game.
+According to the U.S. Department of Labor, the average annual earnings of executive secretaries and executive administrative assistants was $50,220 in 2012.
+It would take a person with this salary a little more than two hours to earn the money for the video game.